 The purpose of this policy is twofold:

-2. To ensure Sanford Lab is notified of all publications that are based on work performed in whole, or in part, at Sanford Lab.
+To ensure SURF is notified of all publications that are based on work performed in whole, or in part, at SURF.

-This policy concerns collaborating partners (“Users”), employees, contractors and visitors working at or with the Sanford Lab.
+This policy concerns collaborating partners (“Users”), employees, contractors and visitors working at or with SURF.

-The SDSTA is not responsible for the validity, opinions, findings, conclusions or methods of the research performed by Users at the Sanford Lab.
+The SDSTA is not responsible for the validity, opinions, findings, conclusions or methods of the research performed by Users at SURF.

-Prior to the publication of any work resulting from the research performed at the Sanford Lab, it is the responsibility of the author(s), or other person(s) responsible for the content of the publication and/or those who originated or developed the content, to ensure that:
+Prior to the publication of any work resulting from the research performed at SURF, it is the responsibility of the author(s), or other person(s) responsible for the content of the publication and/or those who originated or developed the content, to ensure that:

-Publications produced as a result of research conducted at the Sanford Lab are one of the measures of the lab’s success.
-Authors can help by notifying Sanford Lab of new publications.
+Publications produced as a result of research conducted at SURF are one of the measures of the lab’s success.
+Authors can help by notifying SURF of new publications.